ijustwannathat/bash_scripts/README.md

 ```sh
 nvim ~/.bashrc
 ```
-## after the file is open insert following at the bottom of the file
+## After the file is open insert following at the bottom of the file

 ```bash
 function auto_activate_venv() {